manulera/OpenCloning_frontend/README.md

 # OpenCloning frontend

-This frontend React application is part of a bigger application, before going further, please go to the [main project README](https://github.com/manulera/OpenCloning?tab=readme-ov-file#readme), where you can find an introduction.
+This repository contains the OpenCloning frontend monorepo, which includes the main React application and shared packages.
+Before going further, please go to the [main project README](https://github.com/manulera/OpenCloning?tab=readme-ov-file#readme), where you can find an introduction.

 A hosted version of this application can be found at [https://opencloning.org/](https://opencloning.org/).

+## Repository structure

+This is a monorepo managed with Yarn workspaces:
+- `apps/opencloning/` - The main OpenCloning application
+- `packages/` - Shared packages:
+  - `@opencloning/store` - Redux store and cloning logic
+  - `@opencloning/ui` - UI components
+  - `@opencloning/utils` - Utility functions

 ## Getting started